Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 Beautiful diamonds are available in many different shapes, to fit the taste and hand of the wearer, as well as the ring’s setting.
 This is true for 6 Carat diamonds as well, providing you shop from a store that carries a decent range, like James Allen or Blue Nile.

 The shape of your diamond is generally down to personal preference.
 The Round Brilliant is the most common shape, and a timeless look that will fit just about any situation.
-For a more unique look, you might want to go with an oval or pear shaped diamond.
-Elongated shapes like these have a larger table surface area, which means they appear larger than a round diamond of the same carat weight.
+For a more unique look, you might want to go with an asscher, oval, or pear shaped diamond.
+Elongated shapes have a larger table surface area, which means they appear larger than a round diamond of the same carat weight.

 Here are some examples of the beautiful diamond shapes you can find at 6ct and above: